mhjarvis/full-stack-developer-notes/Computer Science/Object_Oriented_Design.md

 This is evident when using an array.
 The ```push()``` method, for example, is available because when creating an array, the created array inherits these methods from its prototype - ```Array.prototype```.
 Everything from this prototype is thus inherited.

+    Object.getPrototypeOf()
+    Object.setPrototypeOf()
+    Object.create(obj)             // set the prototype of the object

 ## Constructor Functions